om-design/sattva/README.md

 # SATTVA: Semantic Attractor Training of Transforming Vector Associations

-SATTVA is a new AI research project exploring how to build an **Attractor-based Understanding Machine (AUM)**: a system whose core representations are stable, semantic attractors in a dynamical state space rather than just token sequences.
+SATTVA is a new type of AI engine.
+This research project explores how to build an **Attractor-based Understanding Machine (AUM)**: a system whose core representations are stable, semantic attractors in a dynamical state space rather than just token sequences.
+Most existing AI models gather a huge amount of statistics from training materials and guess the next most likely word.

 The working hypothesis: if semantic vectors are trained so that their associations form stable attractors, then meaning, memory, and (eventually) agency can emerge from the geometry and dynamics of those attractors.